lamhq/tech-notes/elasticsearch/6-query-dsl.md

 - `query`: (Required) Text, number, boolean value or date you wish to find in the provided `<field>`.
 - `operator`: Boolean logic used to interpret text in the query value.
 Valid values are: `OR` (default), `AND`
 - `minimum_should_match`: (Optional, string) Minimum number of clauses that must match for a document to be returned.
+- `fuzziness`: allows fuzzy matching based on the type of field being queried

 ```json
 GET /_search